| Thursday 29 January - Day one |

 - Keynote: Endocrine outcomes after surgery – awaiting title

-Professor Karim Meeran, Consultant Endocrinologist, Imperial College Healthcare NHS Trust
+Professor Karim Meeran, Professor of Endocrinology, Imperial College Healthcare NHS Trust

 - Keynote: Endocrine outcomes after SRS